RodolfoFigueroa/KopiyaDocker/README.md

 node ./script/gen_token.js
 ```

-Finally, in your Discord guild, type:
+Finally, in your application (Discord or Telegram), type:

 ```
 /register <your token>